Kwai-Klear/CE-GPPO/README.md

 ## 📌 Overview

-We propose **Controlling Entropy via Gradient-Preserving Policy Optimization (CE-GPPO)**, a novel algorithm that reintroduces gradients from clipped tokens in native PPO in a gentle and bounded manner.
+We propose **Coordinating Entropy via Gradient-Preserving Policy Optimization (CE-GPPO)**, a novel algorithm that reintroduces gradients from clipped tokens in native PPO in a gentle and bounded manner.
 By controlling the magnitude of gradients from tokens outside the clipping interval, CE-GPPO is able to achieve an explorationexploitation trade-off.
 We provide theoretical justification and empirical evidence showing that CE-GPPO effectively mitigates entropy instability.
 Extensive experiments on mathematical reasoning benchmarks show that CE-GPPO consistently outperforms strong baselines across different model scales.

 ## 💡 Motivation
 <div align="center">